How a Deck of Cards Became a Bible: Lessons from Tex Ritter’s Classic Son

 So you see, Sir, my pack of cards serves me as a Bible, an Almanac and a

-“And friends, the story is true.
+Prayer Book.”“And friends, the story is true.
 I know, I was that soldier.”

-No Matter What – God Will Find a Way!
+God Will Always Find a Way

 In Christ,